Benko11/Generator/README.md

 # Generator

-Full documentation is in the change of development.
+Full documentation is in development.
 Until then, here's some preliminary info.

 ## Usage
 To work with this library, all you need to do is write this code (after downloading it, of course):